Delton, Michigan

 Delton is a census-designated place (CDP) in Barry Township in Barry County, Michigan, United States.
-The population was 872 at the 2010 census.
+The population was 854 at the 2020 census.

 Geography

 Delton is located in southwestern Barry County.
 It is bordered to the north by Hope Township.
 To the west the CDP extends slightly into Prairieville Township, Cloverdale and Cedar Creek.
 State highway M-43 runs through the town center, leading northeast 14 mi to Hastings and southwest 19 mi to downtown Kalamazoo.

 According to the United States Census Bureau, the Delton CDP has a total area of 5.8 sqkm, of which 5.6 sqkm is land and 0.2 sqkm, or 2.99%, is water.
 The eastern end of Crooked Lake occupies the western part of the CDP.

-Delton Kellogg High School, Middle School, and Elementary school are all located in the CDP, in the center of town.